The same year, the route was extended to Menomonie from Red Cedar Junction.

+The Milwaukee Road was renamed the Chicago, Milwaukee St. Paul & Pacific Railway in 1915.
 By 1951, the Pontoon Bridge was dealt a severe blow by ice, and the line was abandoned from Durand to Wabasha.

 This bridge contains a mishmash of structures, with the two main truss spans appearing to be relocated from elsewhere.